 Here’s an income statement from an interim financial report released by Sundial Growers Inc., a Canadian cannabis company.

 In the example above, Sundial Growers reports losses over the three-month and nine-month period ended September 30, 2020.
 The statement is unaudited since interim statements are not required to be audited, unlike annual financial statements.
 However, they still contain the same elements – a balance sheet, an income statement, and a statement of cash flows.

 The Role of Interim Statements in Capital Markets

 Interim statements allow investors to receive timely updates on a company’s operations and financial performance, which, in turn, influences investor’s capital decisions.
 For example, if a company exceeds expectations by reporting much higher sales in a particular quarter, investors are likely to be impressed and therefore invest more money in the company’s shares, and vice versa.

 By providing a more frequent look at a company’s performance than annual statements, interim statements ensure that investors have the information required to make decisions on their allocation of capital.
 As a result, they ensure that the capital market remains liquid throughout the year.

 Interim Statements vs. Annual Statements

-Annual financial statements require disclosures that can be ignored or summarized for interim statements.
+Annual financial statements require certain disclosures that can be omitted or referenced for interim statements.
 In other words, the regulations for reporting in annual statements are much more stringent than those for interim statements.